Optogenetic stimulation is a genetic technique that enables scientists to activate or inhibit the activity of specific neuron populations using light.

 An advantage of pixelation with high contrast is that the illumination will be well contained within the pattern area.
 The sharp illumination edge helps ensure that light is only directed to the area of interest and that there is no spill over into unwanted regions.
 This can help provide more control to the excitation experiment.

 Unlike the galvo-scanner or the holographic projector, with a DMD illuminator virtually any light source (e.g. lasers, LEDs, Xenon, metal halide, etc.) can be used to illuminate the sample, making it the most versatile system that makes it easier for users to choose pretty much any wavelength for their application.
-With the advance of super-high powered LEDs and other high power illumination sources, for example, a DMD illuminator can provide patterned illumination at any wavelength with ample illumination intensity to activate various opsins.

 A key advantage of DMD-based systems is the high degree of uniformity of illumination across the sample, meaning not only is uniformity maintained over a given illumination area, but also that intensity is consistent over discrete illumination areas, regardless of position in the field of view.
 Moreover, there is very little background noise (contrast ratio of 1000:1) to cause interference in the illumination and no unwanted illumination patterns are generated, as is the case with galvo-scanning systems.